ryancollier/ryancollier.co-v2/work/finance.md

 I also spent a good deal of time looking at competitive and analog products in the market.
 Governments had developed a host of home-grown solutions, used enterprise-class products; some spent millions in tax-dollars each year to fund and run what amounted to data-dense, yet information sparse websites.
 This provided a lot of insight about our customer’s intent as well as some good inspiration for where we could take the product surface itself.

-One important discovery was that governments created elaborate infographics and newsletters to share financial information with their citizens.
+One important realization was that governments created elaborate infographics and newsletters to share financial information with their citizens.
 One large city even configured the first version of the Open Budget application to include such an infographic.
 The insight was that governments used their “budget” to serve information-sharing and education scenarios, while spending and checkbook-level detail—our expenditures and payroll offerings—served reporting and compliance scenarios.

 Another important insight was that while Socrata thought in terms of datasets—budget dataset, spending dataset, and so on—citizens and government workers saw these as interconnected.
 The product needed to divorce its technical, data-centered architecture to better support users of the end product.

 Finally, there were a handful of basic usability and information design problems that I discovered through user observation and analysis of the existing products.

 ### Prototyping, Design, and Testing
 Orienting around our insights from research, I began design explorations with a focus on introducing narrative content into the experience.
-I explored ideas through sketched concepts and low fidelity wire frames.
+I explored ideas through sketched concepts and low fidelity wireframes.

 <div class="artifact-wrapper">
   <div class="image-full">